 Kit Scott Kit Scott

-Fussy Eating: When is it an issue?
+Sensory-based eating preferences: When is it an issue?

 Caregivers can feel concerned about their child’s health and frustrated when their continual efforts to increase volume or variety at mealtimes are not successful.
 Eating can be an overwhelming sensory experience for our neurodivergent children.
 By developing a warm, trusting relationship, supporting the child’s autonomy and creating an environment that facilitates positive emotional responses to mealtimes, you can support your child with eating in a neuro-affirming way.